ssllabs/ssllabs-scan/ssllabs-api-docs.md

 ### 1.16.x (in progress) ###

 * Changed API versioning to match software version numbers.
-* Documented EndpointDetails.freak.
+* Added EndpointDetails.freak.
-* Documented several new fields of ChainCert: notBefore, notAfter, sigAlg, keyAlg, keySize, keyStrength.
+* Added several new fields of ChainCert: notBefore, notAfter, sigAlg, keyAlg, keySize, keyStrength.
 * Field ChainCert.issues is now set to zero if there are no issues.
 Previously this field wouldn't exist in the JSON structure.
 * Fixed ChainCert.issues didn't flag weak (e.g., SHA1) certificates.
+* Added Cert.sct.
+* Added EndpointDetails.hasSct.